sishenyihuba/ideas/books/book_ideas.md

 # Ideas for new book projects

+- [ ] Care and feeding of developers
 - [ ] Hotubbing by tutorials
 - [x] Advanced debugging and reverse engineering
 - [ ] Animal husbandry by tutorials